Label scents global success with Japan band Perfume

 "We are Japanese, we are Asians, we can't necessarily sing 'R'n'B' or hip-hop," he said.
 "We should do what we're good at -- what we're good at is pop tunes."

-In their 20s, the singers often appear in matching outfits, and YouTube footage features high-tech shows with elaborate lighting, synchronized dancing and giant video screens.
+In their 20s, the singers often appear in matching outfits, and YouTube footage features high-tech shows with elaborate lighting, synchronised dancing and giant video screens.

 Perfume formed in 2000 and had its breakthrough in 2007 with the hit "Polyrhythm."
 According to Universal, which signed the band from independent label Tokuma, they have sold 1.3 million albums in Japan to date.